ipspace/netlab/docs/extend-attributes.md

 *netlab* [topology file transformation](dev/transform.md) validates global, node, link, interface, module, address pool, VLAN, and VRF attributes to prevent hard-to-find typing errors.

-To extend the lab topology with custom attributes (examples: BGP anycast prefix, DMZ bandwidth, OSPF stub areas...) you have to define the custom attributes (keywords) you want to be recognized.
+To extend the lab topology with custom attributes (examples: BGP anycast prefix, DMZ bandwidth, OSPF stub areas...), you must define the custom attributes (keywords) you want to be recognized.

 To define new attributes, add them to the relevant **attributes** dictionary -- see [](dev/validation.md) for more details.
-With this approach you can also define the attribute type which can then be used during the validation phase to check attribute value.
+With this approach, you can also define the attribute type, which can then be used during the validation phase to check the attribute value.

-After defining custom attributes you usually have to create additional Jinja2 templates that use these attributes to configure additional lab device functionality.
+After defining custom attributes, you usually have to create additional Jinja2 templates that use these attributes to configure additional lab device functionality.
 You can deploy those templates during initial lab device configuration with [custom configuration templates](custom-config) or use **‌[netlab config](netlab/config.md)** command to deploy them manually.

 ## Link Attribute Example